UM-Bridge/benchmarks/docs/source/mpi_container.rst

 You can bind all of the host root directory in to the container to make it aware of the resource manager.
 But, in my testing, it messes up the environment (compilers, python etc) and make the application impossible to work.

+In both cases, particularly the latter, we assume the container will only use resources in one node and not spanning across multiple nodes.
+The former will likely work for workload that spans across multiple nodes provided it is launched with `srun`.
+Whereas the latter will almost certainly fail because `srun` is not present inside the container.